How I Learned to Stop Worrying and Love Buying Furniture Online

 I am a reviews person.
 Whether it’s a restaurant, a dentist or a furniture brand, I want to hear from other customers.
 A lot of online retailers offer reviews but only on their own website - how am I supposed to trust them?
 The furniture company I ordered from had tons of great reviews from real customers on a third party platform - Yelp.

 What if I hate it?

 Patio furniture is big and bulky and has to be shipped on pallets and it seemed like a disaster waiting to happen if it came and it was uncomfortable and not as advertised and I was left to pack it all up and deal with a complicated and tense returns process.
-FORTUNATELY I loved the furniture, but in the event that I didn’t the company I ordered from offered not only free returns - but would have sent someone to my house to repackage everything and take it away.
+FORTUNATELY I loved the furniture, but in the event that I didn’t the company I ordered from offered only 30 day, hassle-free returns.

 Fortunately, this whole experience was a risk-free proposition - by offering hassle-free returns, great reviews, amazing customer service and an exceptional product I saved thousands of dollars and now I have a great patio.
 So who was the company?
 Ajna Living.